FAQ Section Prompts: 12 Templates for High-Converting Product FAQs

 Rewrite each of these FAQ answers in ≤ 30 words.
 Lead with the answer, then a sentence of context.
 Cut: "We understand…", "At {brand}, we…", and any apology that delays the answer.

 Write 6 FAQs that match real search queries for `{topic}`.
 Use the actual question form ("How do I…", "What is the difference between X and Y…").
-Answers ≤ 50 words, factual, no marketing language.
-These will be wrapped in FAQPage schema.
+Answers ≤ 50 words, factual, lead with the direct answer, no marketing language.
+Optimize for extraction by AI answer engines (ChatGPT, Perplexity, Google AI Overviews).

 Variables to swap: topic